Gold of Polubotok: The legend

 In 1723, Hetman Polubotok was recalled to Saint Petersburg by Tsar Peter I of Russia.
 The story holds that, suspecting his imminent arrest, Polubotok secretly deposited 200,000 gold rubles in the Bank of England at a 7.5% annual interest rate.
 The amount, the bank, and the interest rate vary in different versions: some sources cite one million gold rubles or a 2.5% annual interest rate, or the Bank of the British East India Company.
 In his will, Polubotok allegedly bequeathed eighty percent of the gold to a future independent Ukraine, and the rest to his successors.

 Russian Empire

 The story first became widely known in 1907, when it was published in the Russian journal New Time by professor Alexander Rubets.
 In January 1908, a group of between 150 and 350 individuals met in Starodub, Chernigov Governorate, who called themselves the descendants of Polubotok.
 They formed a commission consisting of 25 people who unsuccessfully visited London in an attempt to retrieve the gold.

-Another investigation was ordered by the Ministry of Foreign Affairs of Russia in the same year, but it also didn't find anything.
+Another investigation was ordered by the Ministry of Foreign Affairs of Russia in the same year, but it also didn't find any evidence.
 Contemporary historian of the Cossack epoch, Dmytro Yavornytsky, considered the entire story to be a hoax.